 In this article, we’ll focus on the steps to create a scorecard and then walk you through a sample version.

 What Is A Sales Scorecard?

-A salesperson scorecard is a personalized report for specific sales reps and their development/goals.
-It compares them to industry average, as well as other reps at the same level within the company.
+A sales scorecard is a personalized report for specific reps that tracks their development and goals.
+It compares them to industry averages, as well as other reps at the same level within the company.

-You can think of a sales rep scorecard as a more granular report card.
-You know the ones you got in school that tell you how you did in a certain class, what you did well, and what you could improve on?
+Think of a sales rep scorecard as a more granular report card.
+Remember the ones you got in school that told you how you did in a certain class, what you did well, and what you could improve on?

 Your Ticket to the C-Suite.